Valberg Municipality

-Valberg (formerly Valdberg) is a former municipality in Nordland county, Norway.
+Valberg is a former municipality in Nordland county, Norway.
 The 57 km2 municipality existed from 1927 until 1963.
 The municipality covered the southeastern coast of the island of Vestvågøya in what is now Vestvågøy Municipality.
 The administrative centre was the village of Valberg where Valberg Church is located.

-History
+Prior to its dissolution in 1963, the 57 km2 municipality was the 593rd largest by area out of the 705 municipalities in Norway.
+Valberg Municipality was the 671st most populous municipality in Norway with a population of about 672.
+The municipality's population density was 11.8 PD/km2 and its population had decreased by 9.1% over the previous 10-year period.

+General information

-The municipality of Valberg was created by an acrimonious split from the municipality of Borge in 1927.
-The new municipality initially had 625 residents.
+The municipality of Valberg was established by a royal resolution on 25 February 1927 after an acrimonious split within the large Borge Municipality.
+The southern part of Borge became the new Valberg Municipality (population: 625).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, Valberg municipality (population: 662) was merged with the neighboring municipalities of Borge (population: 4,056), Buksnes (population: 4,416), and Hol (population: 3,154) to create the new Vestvågøy Municipality.
+On 1 January 1963, Valberg Municipality (population: 662) was merged with the neighboring Borge Municipality (population: 4,056), Buksnes Municipality (population: 4,416), and Hol Municipality (population: 3,154) to create the new Vestvågøy Municipality.

 Name

 The municipality (originally the parish) is named after the old Valberg farm (Valberg or Valaberg) since the first Valberg Church was built there.
 The farm was named after a nearby mountain.
 The first element is valr which means "falcon".
 The last element is berg which means "mountain".